SEO Blog Post Word Count: Ideal Length for Rankings

 Step 4: Edit Ruthlessly

-After writing, cut anything that doesn't serve the reader:
+After your first draft, cut everything that doesn't serve the reader:

 - Remove filler phrases and redundancy